 We spoke to Sheriff Lindsay Wood about his experiences running the Glasgow Drug Court for nearly 20 years.

 If accepted, the Sheriff imposes a Drug Treatment and Testing Order (DTTO) on the offender, with a requirement to agree to engage in drug treatment, regular drug testing, court reviews, and a commitment to change.
-The DTTO, which lasts for 18 months, allows offenders to receive intensive rehabilitative support in the community.
+The DTTO, which lasts for 18 months, allows individuals to receive intensive rehabilitative support in the community.
 Participants receive counselling and treatment for their addiction, and are subject to drug testing 2/3 times a week.
 Additional support is also available through local third sector agencies, tailored to the individual’s support needs.

-If they successfully complete the DTTO, the offender participates in a graduation ceremony at the court.
-The Sheriff and offender are given the opportunity to reflect on the progress made and family and other linked professionals can attend.
+If they successfully complete the DTTO, the individual participates in a graduation ceremony at the court.
+The Sheriff and individual are given the opportunity to reflect on the progress made and family and other linked professionals can attend.
 This provides a positive conclusion to the programme.
 This element was a later addition to the court process, but Sheriff Wood feels it is an integral and powerful component, particularly for the graduates who may have had few formal celebrations in their lives.

-A 2006 evaluation noted that the main strengths of the Glasgow Drug Court were ‘the “fast-tracking” of offenders, a trained and dedicated team having regular contact with participants, the system of pre-court review meetings, and consistency and engagement from the bench.
-Sheriff Wood estimates that between 60 and 70% of participants graduate from the programme and believes this demonstrates huge success for such a complex cohort with long histories of entrenched drug addiction and other issues, such as mental illness.
+A 2006 evaluation noted that the main strengths of the Glasgow Drug Court were ‘the “fast-tracking” of offenders, a trained and dedicated team having regular contact with participants, the system of pre-court review meetings, and consistency and engagement from the bench.'
+Sheriff Wood estimates that between 60 and 70% of participants graduate from the programme and believes this demonstrates huge success for such a complex cohort with long histories of entrenched substance use and other issues, such as mental illness.
 There is strong support for the court from stakeholders, and as a result the programme has grown over time, with over 200 offenders currently on the programme.

 This case-study was compiled by Suzanne Smith in 2020